Wild Boar Fell

 Upon reaching Tommy Road, in fact a minor road, turn left and proceed along the tarmac for 1/4 mile before branching out right over Wharton Fell with the summit of Little Fell in sight.
 The grassy path quickly meets a wall on the left hand side passing a barn.

-Continue along the edge passing the Nab and reaching a wind break and cairns and a stile.
-From this point the path changes direction away from the valley and follows the natural contour of the land descending slightly whilst circumnavigating a giant bowl in the landscape.
-This path can be difficult to pot in mist.
-The path descends to the saddle between Wild Boar and Swarth Fells eventually meeting a fence.
-Passing a small tarn now ascend with a wall on the right to get to the rocky outcrop of Swarth Fell [681m].
+Continue along the edge passing the Nab and reaching a wind break with cairns and a stile.
+After crossing the stile the path changes direction away from the valley to a more southwesterly bearing and follows the natural contour of the land descending slightly whilst circumnavigating a giant bowl in the landscape to regain a southerly bearing, descending to run alongside a fence.
+This path can be difficult to spot in mist.
+Now on the saddle between Wild Boar and Swarth Fells and passing a small tarn now ascend with a wall on the right to get to the rocky outcrop of Swarth Fell [681m].
+There are fine views looking back to Wild Boar from this vantage point

-Leaving the summit of Swarth the grassy path descends along the ridge with the fence on the right and crossing a fence.
-After 2.5 miles or so it will be necessary to pass through a metal gate to the other side of the wall but still continuing along the crest of the hill.
-Now with the wall on the left proceed for 1/2 mile and turn left through a gate and descend quickly across South Lunds Pasture to Grisedale Crossing, a railway footbridge once used by the children from Grisedale on their journey to school.
-Walk along the farm access track and thence to the road.
+Leaving the summit cairn of Swarth the grassy path descends initially across open ground following the ridge converging with the fence on the right and eventually crossing a fence.
+Now on the other side of the fence looking into Grisedale the path leaves the fence for a short while at a slight bend in the ridge to converge again a short while later.
+Continue long the crest of the hill with the fence or wall on the left passing a metal bridleway gate.
+Still with the wall on the left proceed for a further 1/2 mile across Grisedale Common to turn left through a gate.
+From this point descend quickly across South Lunds Pasture to Grisedale Crossing, a railway footbridge once used by the children from Grisedale on their journey to school.
+Crossing the railway line walk along the farm access track and thence to the road.
 Turn right and proceed along the road for 1/2 mile to reach the Moorcock Inn.

 For the return walk to Garsdale Station, on leaving the Moorcock turn right and proceed along the main road towards Sedbergh for a very short while then turning left through a gate to follow the recently opened Pennine Bridleway which proceeds directly to the rear of the station passing under Dandry Mire Viaduct enroute.
 The station is slightly under a mile from the pub and 30 minutes should be allowed for this uphill walk!
 Remember that southbound trains run from the farthest platform and it is necessary to pass under the road bridge to gain access.